SkywardApps/popcorn/docs/dotnet/DotNetTutorialAuthorizers.md

 Makes sense, right?

 ## Example
-As always, let's spend more time showing and less time telling.

 Let's take the example we already have created of Cars and imagine two things changed in our example program:
 1. We implemented a user system.
 2. Not all cars should be visible to all users as they have private information to each user.